toddbranch/ECE382/admin/grading.md

 ## CheckPlus / Check / CheckMinus / 0

 Many assignments in this course will be graded on the CheckPlus / Check / CheckMinus / 0 scale.
+The goal here is to give you fast feedback without putting an undue grading burden on instructore.
 Here are some general guidelines about what these grades mean:

 - **CheckPlus** - Superlative.
 Truly outstanding work.
 Complete and thorough.
 Any mistakes are minor and do not detract from the assignment.
+Corresponds to grade of 100%.
 - **Check** - Good work.
 Few errors or omissions.
+Corresponds to grade of 85%.
 - **CheckMinus** - Complete, but low-quality work.
 Big errors or omissions.
+Corresponds to grade of 70%.
+- **50** - Incomplete.
+Corresponds to grade of 50%.
-- **0** - Unacceptable work.
-Incomplete.
+- **0** - Did not turn in.
+Corresponds to grade of 0%.